Himanshu081/FYM/README.md

 # Find Your Team Mates

-App where users with different Domains and collaborate on different Projects all over the world.
+App where users with different Domains can collaborate on different Projects all over the world.